Px-Factor/titanium-installreferrer/README.md

     ./adb shell am broadcast -a com.android.vending.INSTALL_REFERRER --es "referrer" "utm_source%3Dtest_utm_source%26utm_medium%3Dutm_test_medium"

-quit your application and starts it again.
+quit your application and start it again.

 You can use the [Referral Tester](https://play.google.com/store/apps/details?id=com.giago.referraltester) app (NOT FREE) which will simulate a market broadcast.